Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: Related Work and Open Problems

-\paragraph{Factor graphs on PPP.} Ferrari, Landim and Thorisson~\cite{Hermann} gave a deterministic (factor) construction on a $d$-dimensional stationary PPP producing a loopless graph, a tree in dimensions $d=2,3$, with one end.
+\paragraph{Factor graphs on PPP} Ferrari, Landim and Thorisson~\cite{Hermann} gave a deterministic (factor) construction on a $d$-dimensional stationary PPP producing a loopless graph, a tree in dimensions $d=2,3$, with one end.
 Holroyd and Peres~\cite{Matching} further showed that in any dimension a factor of the PPP can be a one-ended tree.
 A \emph{factor} here is a graph whose vertex set is the support of the point process and whose edge set is a deterministic, isomorphism-invariant function of the configuration.
 In this sense, the $\mathrm{CHN}^2$ EFF on the PPP is also a factor graph (constructed level by level), and it is a one-ended forest.

-The Holroyd–Peres proof proceeds by building a nested, hierarchical sequence of partitions of the PPP with finitely many finite components at each level, such that every level-$n$ component is contained in exactly one level-$(n\!+\!1)$ component, yielding a single component in the limit; this structure then induces a one-ended tree~\cite{Matching}.
+Holroyd and Peres~\cite{Matching} showed that, in any dimension, the PPP admits a one-ended tree factor.
+Their construction is also based on a hierarchical sequence of finite partitions, although it does not arise from an explicit clustering algorithm.
 While their hierarchy is conceptually close to ours, their argument is analytical and does not prescribe an explicit algorithm for forming the components at each level.
+Timar~\cite{timar2009} extended existence of tree factors beyond PPP to general stationary non-equidistant point processes.